 How do moths get into the house?

 Clothes moths are tiny, and can get in through the smallest of gaps.
 They will flutter in through open windows, through vents and holes in the building, and down chimneys.
-They seek out dark places so the chimney is an ideal route in. if there are birds’ nests at the top, lined with wool and feathers, then it’s easy for them to them to get in that way.
-The Chimney Sheep will offer a line of defence against them but as the larvae need to eat a tiny amount of wool before they are killed, it’s a good idea to keep good chimney hygiene and get it swept annually even if you don’t use it.
+They seek out dark places so the chimney is an ideal route in.
+If there are birds’ nests at the top, lined with wool and feathers, then it’s easy for them to them to get in that way.
+The Chimney Sheep will offer a line of defence against them but it’s a good idea to keep good chimney hygiene and get it swept annually even if you don’t use it.
 It’s also important to fit a chimney bird guard to prevent birds from nesting in the top of the chimney.
 We love birds and encourage them to nest everywhere else, and have nest boxes around the factory, but bird nests in chimneys are problematic.

 Do all moths eat clothes?